Leadership Habits I Learnt in a Club

 Picture related to the title of the story

-During one supper we had in 2002 when I was in Form 1 at Starehe Boys' Centre, I heard that the school Survival Club would conduct interviews that night for first formers who wanted to join the club.
-I went for the interview which was conducted by commandos, as the club leaders were called, and magically passed it.
+During one supper we had in 2002 when I was in Form 1 at Starehe, I heard the school Survival Club was conducting interviews that night for first formers wishing to join the club.
+I went for the interview and magically passed it.

-One tease stands out in my memory.
-We were gambolling round a campfire when one Survival Club member teased a commando I can't remember.
-Okay, let me call him Commando X. The club member teased him in Sheng, "You see the grandmother of Commando X - she grew thin and thinner and thinner and thinner and thinner until she disappeared!"
+One tease a club member made on a leader stands out in my memory.
+He teased him this way in Sheng: "You see the grandma of [Commando X] - she grew thin and thinner and thinner and thinner till she disappeared!"

-So much did I enjoy Survival camps that I wanted to be a commando when I got into Form 3.
-But I gave up that ambition, a wise decision because I wouldn't have withstood the gruelling physical fitness test conducted by the fire-fighting squad which Survival Club commandos were expected to join.
+So much did I enjoy Survival camps that I wanted to become a club leader.
+But I gave up on that ambition, a wise decision as I wouldn't have withstood the school firefighting squad endurance tests that Survival leaders were expected to go through.

-I left the Survival Club in Form 2 but after having learnt the following leadership lessons that I will apply in my future family, God willing:
+But all was not lost because when I looked back on my Survival days, I distilled the following leadership habits I will apply in my future family, God willing:

-• Ensure everybody in the family has a meal before sitting down to eat
+• Ensuring everybody in the family has a meal

-Later on in 2012, I became interested in memorizing the values and mission statements of Survival Club as they may have been outlined by the club founder in 1989.
-When I visited Starehe, I found that the Survival clubroom had been moved from the cottage we used in my time to a small room partitioned in an old classroom.
+Perhaps inspired by those memories, I wanted to memorize the Survival mission statement.
+I went to Starehe, only to find the Survival clubroom had been relocated from the cottage we used in my time to a small room partitioned within an old classroom.

-I informed Ken Ogutu, one of the Survival commandos in 2002, about the change but he didn't seem surprised.
-He just told me they used to refer to the Survival clubroom as the Bush Embassy, a name that amused me because it implies that if you wanted to go to the bush, you first had to get a visa from the Survival clubroom.
+When I informed Ken Ogutu, one of the 2002 Survival leaders, about the change, he told me they used to call the Survival clubroom the Bush Embassy, a name that amused me since it implies one had to get a visa from the clubroom before going to the bush.

 ---------------------------------------------------------------------